xpack/web-doxygen/website/docs/api/files/src-utf8-h.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Check if the first character pointed at by input is a non-breakable whitespace character.</p>
+Check if the first character pointed at by input is a non-breakable whitespace character.

-<p>Returns the byte size of the character if there is match or 0 if not.</p>
+Returns the byte size of the character if there is match or 0 if not.

-<p>Declaration at line 70 of file <a href="/web-doxygen/docs/api/files/src/utf8-h">utf8.h</a>, definition at line 228 of file <a href="/web-doxygen/docs/api/files/src/utf8-cpp">utf8.cpp</a>.</p>
+Declaration at line 70 of file <a href="/web-doxygen/docs/api/files/src/utf8-h">utf8.h</a>, definition at line 228 of file <a href="/web-doxygen/docs/api/files/src/utf8-cpp">utf8.cpp</a>.

 <div class="doxyProgramListing">